 - Should the government reduce the amount of money students can borrow?
 How about basing the total amount a student can borrow on the quality of the university and employability of the degree/field?

-- Do you agree with president Biden’s plan to cancel $500 million in student loan debt?
+- Do you agree with president Biden’s cancellation of $15 billion in student loans?
 Why or why not?

 - How does the growth of student-loan debt affect the economy?